taxjar/taxjar-api-docs/source/guides/ruby.md

 end
 ```

 When invalid data is sent to TaxJar or we encounter an error, we'll throw a `Taxjar::Error` with the HTTP status code and error message.
-To cache these exceptions, you can use the example to the right.
+To catch these exceptions, you can use the example to the right.
 Here's a list of common [error response classes](/api/reference/?ruby#errors) for reference:

 Error Class | Meaning
 ---------- | -------